adamshaylor/delegate-event/README.md

 ## Why

-Most of the time Angular’s data binding does away with an event-centric architecture.
+You probably don’t need this.
+Most of the time, Angular’s data binding does away with an event-centric architecture.
 The rest of the time, you should probably consider writing your own directive to define event binding, delegation and handling.

 Every once in a while, however, you may have some reason to define event delegation within an Angular template.
 For example, you may need to: